 Floors using precast units offer a number of benefits.
-The spanning ability of the units is such that the spacing of secondary beams can be increased (compared to when traditional (60 mm to 80 mm deep) decking profiles are used).
+The spanning ability of the units is such that the spacing of secondary beams can be increased (compared to when traditional decking profiles are used).
 The construction system is most efficient for column grids of approximately 9 m by 9 m.
-The units provide a flat soffit, although there are often issues concerned with the quality of finish.
+The units provide a flat soffit.

 For semi-exposed applications, such as car parks, precast units may be a more durable alternative than steel decking (although with the correct detailing and coatings it is certainly possible to use decking in such applications).

 The most common type of composite beam is one where a composite slab sits on top of a downstand beam, connected by the use of a through deck welded shear studs.
 This form of construction offers a number of advantages - the decking acts as external reinforcement at the composite stage, and during the construction stage as formwork and a working platform.
 It may also provide lateral restraint to the beams during construction.
 The decking is lifted into place in bundles, which are then distributed across the floor area by hand.
 This dramatically reduces the crane lifts when compared with a precast based alternative.